NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

 ^^^^^^^^^^

  BaseDbPath
+   Base directoy path for all the nethermind databases. default value: "db"

  ChainSpecFormat
+   Format of the chain definition file - genesis (Geth style - not tested recently / may fail) or chainspec (Parity style). default value: "chainspec"

  ChainSpecPath
+   Path to the chain definition file (Parity chainspec or Geth genesis file). default value: null

  DiscoveryEnabled
    If 'false' then the node does not try to find nodes beyond the bootnodes configured. default value: true

  DiscoveryPort
+   UDP port number for incoming discovery connections. default value: 30303

  EnableUnsecuredDevWallet
    If 'true' then it enables thewallet / key store in the application. default value: false

  GenesisHash
+   Hash of the genesis block - if the default null value is left then the genesis block validity will not be checked which is useful for ad hoc test/private networks. default value: null

  HttpHost
+   Host for JSON RPC calls.
+Ensure the firewall is configured when enabling JSON RPC. default value: "127.0.0.1"

  HttpPort
+   Port number for JSON RPC calls.
+Ensure the firewall is configured when enabling JSON RPC. default value: 8545

  IsMining
+   If 'true' then the node will try to seal/mine new blocks default value: false

  JsonRpcEnabled
    Defines whether the JSON RPC service is enabled on node startup at the 'HttpPort'